AdityaxCSE/DevSecOps-Project/02-security-step/README.md

 - Kubernetes cluster configurations

 ## Outcome
-Only secure and compliant artifacts are allowed to move to the deployment stage.
+Only secure and compliant artifacts are allowed to move to the deployment step.